Kathy Jaffe Therapist in Redlands

 Frequently Asked Questions

-What kinds of women do you usually work with?
+What kinds of issues do you help women work through in therapy?

 Specialities and Offerings